 8 ) If you do make the trip over Trail Ridge Road, stay in your lane.
 The lanes are wide enough to accommodate your vehicle, yet you will often see cars straddling the center line of the road because the driver doesn’t want to get too close to the edge!
 This is perhaps more dangerous, because you may end up swerving to avoid oncoming traffic, or they may end up swerving to avoid you.

 9 ) Most cars perform better at mountain driving when the tank is full.
-Plus, with long distances between mountain towns, it’s not a bad idea to keep the tank filled.
+Plus, with long distances between mountain towns, it’s a good idea to keep the tank filled.

 11 ) Pay attention to the weather.
 Weather changes quickly in the mountains, and is unpredictable.
 We’ve seen snow in the middle of July and windshields shattered by gale force winds.
 If the weather gets rough and it’s hard to drive, pull over and wait it out.
 The weather will probably change in ten minutes anyway!